axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-28-even-more-questions.markdown

       <p>What do you do if you can&rsquo;t offer as much as the competition?</p>
      </th>
      <td>
       <p>You don&rsquo;t have competition.
-You must be doing something different or else you should create an ensemble with &ldquo;the competition&rdquo; if you are working towards the the exact same impact.</p>
+You must be doing something different or else you should create an ensemble with &ldquo;the competition&rdquo; if you are working towards the exact same impact.</p>
      </td>
     </tr>
     <tr>
      <th>
       <p>You&rsquo;ll make money based on your contributions, that won&rsquo;t change.
-And you'll work faster.</p>
+And you&rsquo;ll work faster.</p>
      </th>
      <td>
       <p>Absolute win, which is what you are describing, is what we know and it is <span class='_paradigm'>Fiat</span> thinking: I win it all, you lose it all.
 However, it is not the way to have a broad impact in a world based on contributions.</p>